urbanairship/python-library/README.rst

 History
 =======

+* 1.1 Support for Web Notify and more iOS 10
 * 1.0 Support for In-App and iOS 10
 * 0.8 Support for Reports APIs.
 * 0.7 Support for Python 3, major refactoring